Jawschamp/Unofficial-Epic-Games-products/Lawin/FortTimeMachine/LawinFortTimeMachine.md

 Finnaly Open the console ``~`` and type ``startaircraft``

-# If this worked then Great, if not Then Join Lawin's Server [I will post a link once I have an invite link]
+# If this worked then Great, if not Then Join Lawin's Server [https://discord.gg/a49tN7e]